Code-Institute-Submissions/FanFareFilms/readme.md

   Responsiveness

-    Problem arose when loaded onto a Galaxy Note 9 and turned sideways.
+    In testing, a problem arose when loaded onto a Galaxy Note 9 and turned sideways.

     The problem was identified as the jumbotron header text clipping through the navbar, primarily when the display was wide but short.

-    This was rectified by the addition of a media query CSS style which reduces the jumbotron text side on smaller screens.
+    This was rectified by the addition of a media query CSS style which reduces the jumbotron text side on smaller screens, followed by removing it entirely on screens that are particularly short and particularly wide.

     Otherwise, the cards responsively move and rearrange to suit screen size and are appropriate for both larger and smaller devices.